ElevenPaths/thethe/README.md

 ## Database backups and restoration

+Mongodb has a docker volume to ease external storage and backups called **thethe_mongodb_data**

+In any case, we have provided you a couple of scripts to backup and restore data from your mongo container.

 Inside **utils** folder, there a couple of scripts that will let you dump and restore the database:

 Make a backup